 "The tool helped us put down the process"

-The first 'milestone' was just being able to intuitively start the testing process already through Testersuite.
-The tool helped us put the process down.
+The first "milestone" was just being able to intuitively start the testing process already through Testersuite.
+The tool helped us get the process down.
 The FREE version gave us the opportunity and time to do that.
 It seems like a small step but it was very refreshing.
 We could build the story internally and experiment.

-The second milestone was that we convinced upper management to use the Testersuite tool and therefore were able to upgrade to PRO.
+The second milestone was that we convinced upper management about the Testersuite tool and were therefore able to upgrade to PRO.
 Since the process works, upper management easily agreed to upgrade to PREMIUM which we are now using.

 The third milestone is that we are now using Testersuite in a major project outside our service.
 This is a validation project of a major development that Red Cross Flanders is doing.
-So it is not only functional management but also other departments that will be using Testersuite .
-The business is therefore automatically included in Testersuite.
+So it is not only functional management but also other departments that are going to use Testersuite .
+The business is therefore automatically drawn into Testersuite.

-Testersuite is a tool that you can use easily, intuitively and no nonsense.
-In addition, you always help us with tips and tricks or an extra demo when we ask for it.
-The contact with the Testersuite Team is easy and smooth.
+Testersuite is a tool that you can deploy easily, intuitively and no nonsense.
+In addition, you guys are always helping us with tips and tricks or an additional demo when we ask for it.
+Contact with the Testersuite Team is easy and smooth.

 I think this is a difficult question.
 Something I would like to see is the ability to do an overall report.

-If you don't have a testing tool yet, just try Testersuite FREE.
+If you don't have a test tool yet, just try Testersuite FREE.
 Don't hesitate to get started with it.
-By getting started with it, you can find and shape your own path.
-Then you can always decide for yourself if Testersuite is 'the way to go'.
+Getting started with it will help you find and shape your own path.
+Then you can always decide for yourself if Testersuite is "the way to go.

-With heavy procurement processes, I waste time where I could have learned otherwise.
+With heavy procurement processes, I waste time where I could have otherwise learned.
 With Testersuite Free, I can start right away.
-It feels good enough for now and safe enough to try because it's free.
-With the paid versions, you keep growing in test knowledge and therefore it remains good enough for now and safe enough to try.
+It feels good enough for now and secure enough to try because it's free.
+With the paid versions, you keep growing in test knowledge and therefore it remains good enough for now and secure enough to try.